cpp-soc/documentation/source/Splunk_Lab_CTF.md

 ### **15) Attacker with Most Unique Classifications**

-Which initiator/attacker IP is associated with the most multiple classifications?
+Which initiator/attacker IP is associated with the most unique classifications?

 <details><summary>Query</summary>